louisabricot/devops101/README.md

 # Prerequisites

-- vagrant
-- provider
+To run this project you will need Vagrant installed on your host machine.

 # Work environment setup with Ansible and Vagrant

-For this project, we will need to create 5 virtual machines:
-- one VM will be used to run our Ansible configuration (Ansible Controller Node)
-- four VMs will make up the k8s cluster (1 master node and 3 workers nodes)
+To set up a development environment with Ansible for a Kubernetes cluster, we use Vagrant to create and provision multiple virtual machines.
+The architecture consists of five VMs: one for the Ansible Controller Node and four for the Kubernetes cluster (one master and three workers)

+## Overview of the architecture

 ![Architecture Overview](./assets/architecture-overview.png)